thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 rating and rearranged from the order that the library returns them in so that highest rated books appear first.

-Before we go into the details, here's a pseudocode sketch of our implementation:
+Before we go into the details, here's a pseudocode sketch of what we're going to implement:

 ```
 user clicks on browser action button